OpenSourceEconomics/ruspy/docs/source/model_code.rst

 Transition matrix
 -----------------

-The transition matrix for the Markov process stored in a two dimensional numpy array.
-As transition in the case of the replacement corresponds to a transition from state 0, there is only matrix with number of rows and columns equally to the size of the state space.
+The transition matrix for the Markov process are stored in a :math:`num\_states \times num\_states` dimensional numpy array.
+As transition in the case of the replacement corresponds to a transition from state 0, it exists only matrix.

 .. _pchoice: